Watergate complex: Planning

 The Watergate complex was developed by the Rome-based Società Generale Immobiliare (SGI).
 It was formally owned by Watergate Improvements, Inc., a division of SGI, whose investors included the Vatican.

 In February 1960, the company purchased 10 acre of land that belonged to the defunct Chesapeake and Ohio Canal for $10 million.
+"Watergate" got its name from the old locks of this canal, which were visible from the complex.
 The project was announced on October 21, 1960.
 The chief architect was Luigi Moretti of the University of Rome; the associate architect was Milton Fischer of the D.C.-based firm of Corning, Moore, Elmore and Fischer.
 The apartment buildings included two-story units on the first and second floors, while the top-floor units had private rooftop terraces and fireplaces.

 The design for the entire complex also envisioned an electronic security system so extensive that the press claimed "intruders will have difficulty getting onto the grounds undetected."
 Boris V. Timchenko, a noted D.C.-based landscape architect, supervised the design of the grounds, which included more than 150 planters, tiers of fountains designed to create sounds like a waterfall, landscaped rooftop terraces, swimming pools, and a 7 acre park.
 Landscape features such as planters would also be used to create privacy barriers between apartments.
 The complex was the first mixed-use development in the District of Columbia, and was intended to help define the area as a business and residential rather than industrial district.
 The Watergate complex was intended to be a "city within a city", and provide so many amenities that residents would not need to leave.
 Among these were a 24-hour receptionist, room service provided by the Watergate Hotel, health club, restaurants, shopping mall, medical and dental offices, grocery, pharmacy, post office, and liquor store.
 At the time, it was also the largest renewal effort in the District of Columbia undertaken solely with private funds.